 Don’t beat other people up.

-I am very good at holding grudges, which is a quality about myself I’d like to change.
 It’s important to forgive others in the same way you forgive yourself.
-Make sure to get an apology and don’t be passive when you aren’t being treated correctly, but know that everyone else is just as human as you.
+Make sure to receive an apology, don’t be passive when you aren’t being treated correctly, but know that everyone else is just as human as you.
 Humans mess up.
 The best thing to do is move on and live separate lives from those who have hurt you, but to put the mistakes others have made behind you.

 Know who you are.